 Ada King, Countess of Lovelace, was an English mathematician who worked with Charles Babbage on his prototype of a digital computer in the mid-19th century.
 She was largely self-educated and trained by tutors, then by a famous logician and mathematician of the University of London.

 As a young woman, she became fascinated by the “Analytical Engine” being developed by Babbage.
 She wrote at that time that this early computing machine wove algebraic patterns like “the Jacquard-loom weaves flowers and leaves.”
-She developed the first program for the prototype and has since been dubbed the first computer programmer.
+She developed the first program for the prototype.
+Since, she has been dubbed the first computer programmer.
 In fact, one of the early computer languages, developed in the early 1980s by the U.S. Department of Defense, was named after her: ADA.
-In terms of popular application, Lovelace’s legacy may even overshadow that of her father, none other than the famed poet Lord Byron.
+Lovelace’s legacy may even overshadow that of her father, none other than the famed poet Lord Byron.

 Keep the inspiration going!
 Do you know an amazing woman of STEM (famous or not) that you want to recognize?
 Share her story on our social channels @CenturyLinkHome.